Skip to main content

 Morning glories are planted in late spring or early summer when the soil is 64 degrees Fahrenheit or above.
 It’s important to plant them after all chance of frost has passed.
 Morning glories are sensitive to cold, and their thin stems and leaves can be easily damaged by cold wind and frost if left exposed.
 Choosing a sheltered planting spot can help your morning glories survive, especially if you want to grow them as perennials in the northern half of their growing range.

-In mild climates, you can plant your morning glories later than early summer, but be aware that you’ll likely have a shorter growing season and your plants may not be established enough to survive winter.
-The planting location should also have well-draining soil, and receive plenty of sun.
+In mild climates, you can plant your morning glories later than early summer, but be aware that you’ll likely have a shorter growing season.
+In any case, the planting location should have well-draining soil and receive plenty of sun.
 In hotter climates, consider giving your morning glories morning sun and afternoon shade.

 Purple morning glories climbing a large fence